 Large scale convex-concave minimax problems arise in numerous applications, including game theory, robust training, and training of generative adversarial networks.
-Despite their wide applicability, solving such problems efficiently and effectively is challenging in the presence of large amounts of data using existing stochastic minimax methods.
-We study a class of stochastic minimax methods and develop a communication-efficient distributed stochastic extragradient algorithm, LocalAdaSEG, with an adaptive learning rate suitable for solving convex-concave minimax problem in the Parameter-Server model.
-LocalAdaSEG has three main features: (i) periodic communication strategy reduces the communication cost between workers and the server; (ii) an adaptive learning rate that is computed locally and allows for tuning-free implementation; and (iii) theoretically, a nearly linear speed-up with respect to the dominant variance term, arising from estimation of the stochastic gradient, is proven in both the smooth and nonsmooth convex-concave settings.
-LocalAdaSEG is used to solve a stochastic bilinear game, and train generative adversarial network.
-We compare LocalAdaSEG against several existing optimizers for minimax problems and demonstrate its efficacy through several experiments in both the homogeneous and heterogeneous settings.
+Despite their wide applicability, solving such problems efciently and efectively is challenging in the presence of large amounts of data using existing stochastic minimax methods.
+We study a class of stochastic minimax methods and develop a communication-efcient distributed stochastic extragradient algorithm, LocalAdaSEG, with an adaptive learning rate suitable for solving convex-concave minimax problems in the Parameter-Server model.
+LocalAdaSEG has three main features: (1) a periodic communication strategy that reduces the communication cost between workers and the server; (2) an adaptive learning rate that is computed locally and allows for tuning-free implementation; and (3) theoretically, a nearly linear speed-up with respect to the dominant variance term, arising from the estimation of the stochastic gradient, is proven in both the smooth and nonsmooth convex-concave settings.
+LocalAdaSEG is used to solve a stochastic bilinear game, and train a generative adversarial network.
+We compare LocalAdaSEG against several existing optimizers for minimax problems and demonstrate its efcacy through several experiments in both homogeneous and heterogeneous settings.